Limited Time Offer:Up to 20% off Hello Interview Premium

 Technical Project Presentation

-Unlike the live coding or system design rounds where you're solving new problems on the spot, this presentation lets you shine by diving deep into a project you know inside and out.
+Unlike the live coding or system design rounds, you're not solving a fresh problem under pressure here.
+This one rewards going deep on a project you already know inside and out.
 You'll join a video call and share your screen to walk through slides covering the problem you solved, your technical approach, the challenges you hit, and the ultimate impact of your work.
 The interviewer will ask clarifying questions throughout, probing into your decision-making process and technical reasoning.

 Picking the right project is crucial for success here.
-Choose something where you drove the technical strategy and influenced organizational decisions, ideally a multi-quarter initiative that involved significant technical challenges and cross-team coordination.
-The best presentations tell a compelling story that shows multiple aspects of staff-level engineering: setting technical direction, building organizational capability, handling uncertainty, influencing stakeholder decisions, and measuring success through both technical and business metrics.
+Choose something where you owned the technical approach and influenced the decisions around it, ideally a meaty initiative with real technical challenges and some cross-team coordination.
+The best presentations tell a compelling story that shows several sides of senior engineering, like setting the technical approach, handling uncertainty, influencing the people around you, and measuring success through both technical and business metrics.

 Structure your presentation around 30 minutes of content to leave ample time for questions.
 The Q&A portion is where you can really demonstrate your technical depth, so don't rush through your slides just to cover everything.

-Avoid getting caught up in implementation details that don't showcase staff-level thinking.
-Focus on the strategic technical decisions, organizational impact, and leadership challenges rather than walking through code or day-to-day execution details.
+Avoid getting caught up in implementation details that don't show senior-level thinking.
+Focus on the key technical decisions, the impact you had, and the harder judgment calls rather than walking through code or day-to-day execution details.

 (Optional) Domain-Specific Interview

-For certain staff roles, particularly those focused on ML infrastructure, distributed systems, or AI safety, you may have an additional 60-minute domain-specific technical interview.
+For certain roles, particularly those focused on ML infrastructure, distributed systems, or AI safety, you may have an additional 60-minute domain-specific technical interview.
+This one shows up more often at L6+, so if it's in your loop your recruiter will say so.
 This round dives deep into the specific technical domain you'd be working in, testing both your theoretical understanding and practical experience with relevant technologies and challenges.

 For ML infrastructure roles, expect questions about model deployment pipelines, distributed training orchestration, GPU resource management, and serving optimization.
 For distributed systems roles, you might discuss consensus algorithms, data consistency models, fault tolerance patterns, and large-scale data processing architectures.
 AI safety-focused roles could explore alignment techniques, interpretability methods, or robustness evaluation frameworks.

-If you're told this interview is part of your loop, spend significant time reviewing the specific technical domain.
-Staff-level domain interviews expect you to discuss cutting-edge techniques, industry best practices, and trade-offs between competing approaches at a very deep level.
+If you're told this interview is part of your loop, spend real time reviewing the specific technical domain.
+Domain interviews expect you to discuss current techniques, industry best practices, and trade-offs between competing approaches at a deep level.

 The evaluation focuses on technical expertise depth, practical application experience, and your ability to reason about complex domain-specific trade-offs.
 They want to see that you can contribute immediately to highly specialized technical challenges while also understanding how your domain expertise connects to broader organizational objectives.